West Loch disaster: Memorials

 In the weeks following the disaster, all wreckage was salvaged and removed, with the exception of (sometimes reported as LST-353).
 Its rusting bow was left where it was beached during the disaster.
 In April 1995, the first memorial to the disaster was unveiled: a table-sized plaque sited on the shore of the loch.
-At the behest of Congress, gravestones of unidentified victims in the National Memorial Cemetery of the Pacific were amended in the 2000s (decade) from recording simply "unknown", to "Unknown, West Loch Disaster, 21 May 1944".
+At the behest of Congress, gravestones of unidentified victims in the National Memorial Cemetery of the Pacific were amended in the 2000s from recording simply "unknown", to "Unknown, West Loch Disaster, 21 May 1944".
 The Navy commemorated the 65th anniversary of the disaster on 21 May 2009.

 Legacy

 As a result of the incident, and the Port Chicago disaster two months later, the Navy drastically changed its ordnance-handling procedures.
 It insisted on full training for handlers, munitions to be redesigned for safer handling, and that vessels should no longer be nested together when ammunition was being loaded or handled.

 It has been speculated that the salvage operation undertaken to clear the loch after the disaster may have found the fifth midget submarine involved in the 1941 attack on Pearl Harbor.
 After three pieces of the fifth midget submarine were confirmed to have been discovered three miles south of Pearl Harbor, in the debris field where much surplus American equipment had been dumped after the west loch disaster, a working theory was developed that this submarine, one in a group of five Japanese Ko-hyoteki class submarines involved in the attack had been recovered during the salvage operation and dumped in the ocean.
 Some researchers hypothesis that the sub had penetrated the harbor to attack Battleship Row, and fled into the West Loch and was possibly scuttled by the two-man crew.
 It is then suggested it was then salvaged from the loch bed along with the remains of the LSTs, LCTs and landing tanks, and then dumped at the ocean.